twylie/bviRNASeq/tutorial_cleanup_experiment/README.md

 Therefore, I initially collected the uBAM (unaligned sequencing reads) files and `Samplemap.csv` (sample metadata information).

 I do not like working directly with original BAM or sample info files---I usually (temporarily) copy the files I will be working with to another directory prior to processing the information.
-For a small set---like the 4 double clean-up experiment BAMs---this is feasible; for many (i.e. read hundreds) samples, this may not be possible, and I then recommend symbolically linking the files to another directly.
+For a small set---like the 4 double clean-up experiment BAMs---this is feasible; for many (i.e. read hundreds of) samples, this may not be possible, and I then recommend symbolically linking the files to another directory.

 ## Sequencing Read Counts and Associated Metadata